benard00118/assignment/README.md

 5) Provide a history of changes : it is possible to track who made changes and when they were made and why they were made
 6) Facilitate branching and merging : Developer can create separate branches for experimenting wih new features or bug fixes, and then merge these changes back into the main repository
-7) improves code quality : encourages developer to write clean , well-documented code that is easy to maintain and understand
+7) improves code quality : encourages developer to write clean , well-documented code that is easy to maintain and understand Example of popular version control system include Git, Subversion(SVN),  and Mercurial.
+Git for instance ,offers features such as branching,merging and distributed version control, making it highly flexible and suitable for both small and large projects.

 Software Project Management: